sttp-book/sttp-book/chapters/testing-techniques/specification-based-testing.md

 ## Category-Partition Method

-So far we derived partitions by just looking at the specification of the program.
+So far we have derived partitions by just looking at the specification of the program.
 We basically used our experience and knowledge to derive the test cases.
 We now go over a more systematic way of deriving these partitions: the **Category-Partition** method.